tylerbutler/engineer/engineer/docs_source/settings.rst

       **Default:** ``'SITE_TITLE'``

       The title of your site.
-Where this text appears depends on your theme, but you should always set it since it generally appears very prominently, such as in the main header.
+Where this text appears depends on your theme, but you should always set it since it usually appears very prominently, such as in the main header.

    .. attribute:: SITE_URL